 - may potentially help reduce breakouts (although the best results stem from topical retinol)

+Tips for Buying Pumpkin ProductsNow that you know about the many health benefits of pumpkins, there are some things worth noting when it comes to actually preparing pumpkin dishes.
+If you’re purchasing canned pumpkin puree, look for pumpkin puree without added sugar.
+Check the ingredients label on canned pumpkin to ensure the only ingredient is pumpkin puree.
+This way, you know you’ll get all the health benefits pumpkin has to offer without the added sugar.
 Added sugars can have their place in a healthy diet.
 And this time of year, there’s no need to skip out on festivities because of food fears.
 However, eating mindfully by cutting out excess added sugars where you can will help you keep your sugar intake in check.

+The Bottom LinePumpkins are a nutritious and fun fall-favorite full of health benefits.
+They have vitamins A, C, and E, which are each powerful antioxidants that promote skin health, eye health, and immunity.
+Pumpkins are also a good source of fiber that can encourage fullness and benefit gut health.
 As a reminder, remember to look at labels to make sure you’ll getting all the benefits of eating pumpkin, but without the unnecessary sugars and additives.
 Finally, enjoy your fall festivities!

 More like this